 In addition to playing an important role in undergraduate education, teaching assistantships (TAs) can be an important part of your educational experience.
-They can provide opportunities to gain a working knowledge of academic life and responsibilities, to stretch or deepen your knowledge, to get a taste of what it is like to work with undergraduate students, and to learn important teaching skills.
+They can provide opportunities to gain a working knowledge of academic life and responsibilities,

 Process of Assignments.
 Assistantships are assigned by the Associate Director of Graduate Studies (ADGS).
-About mid-way through each semester, the Graduate Staff Assistant distributes an online survey to all graduate students so you can communicate your interest in a TA position.
+About mid-way through each semester, the ADGS distributes an online survey to all graduate students so you can communicate your interest in a TA position.
 The ADGS then assigns students to the courses for the upcoming semester.
-This is a complex process that takes into account students' course schedules, preferences and expertise, and that semesters' teaching or research needs, in an attempt to optimize the match between students and funding positions.
+This is a complex process that considers student course schedules, pro-seminar/grand rounds, preferences and expertise, and that semesters' teaching or research needs, in an attempt to optimize the match between students and funding positions.
+If possible, crisis duties may also be considered.
 Changes to preferences cannot be accommodated at the last minute.

 Hours and Timing of Commitments.
-The tasks and time commitments vary greatly from semester to semester and week to week, but you should not work more than 20 hours per week on average (or 10 hours per week, on average, for a 10 hour assistantship).
+The tasks and time commitments vary greatly from semester to semester and week to week, but you should not work more than 20 hours per week on average (or 10 hours per week, on average, for a 10-hour assistantship).
 If you feel that the assistantship is requiring more hours than this, discuss how you might do things more efficiently with the professor directly.